 We have found that design is best done in iterations, starting out with discussing the high-level idea and getting all complications on the table, before exploring different directions.
 Then we prototype something and test it on real users, which usually leads to a revised concept and hopefully a simplification of the feature/process.
 Then we start prototyping it in code, to understand how it will actually look and feel and what kind of animations/transitions/interactions we need.
 When we’ve found something that works, we’ll polish it and make it pretty.
 This may well happen after the feature has been deployed in production, as we’re not afraid of changing things even after they’ve been released.

 We think the best way to market our product is to make something that users love and give them reasons to tell their friends about it.
-This blog post give some insight into how we have been able to generate attention around appear.in so far.
+Visit our blog to read more about what life as a part of the appear.in team is like :D

 Since we spend around half of our time awake at work, we think it’s important to work with awesome people you love to be around and have fun while working.
 In addition to doing silly things in the office while taking screenshots for blog posts and newsletters and stuff, we also try to get out of the office regularly by doing stuff like climbing the highest mountain in Norway (Galdhøpiggen 2469 meters above sea level) to test the 3G coverage, getting a curling lesson from the olympic gold medal winners or going to a high school for a day to get students to come up with new ideas for appear.in.